wen-jams/bsavi/docs/source/userguide.rst

        corresponding one in the parameters dict

-Note: InViz is limited to 2-D graphs (two plot axes), so there are three *plot_types* available:
+Note: BSAVI is limited to 2-D graphs (two plot axes), so there are three *plot_types* available:

 -  ``'Curve'``: A continuous line drawn through each point